noahehall/multicloud/opensource/apache/tinkerpop.md

 loops()
 repeat() // make sure you have an ending step, e.g. times, emit, loops or until until()
+// if it receives multiple inputs, it only passes the first one received to the next step map() // process the current state of a traversal
+// if it receives multiple inputs, it passes them all on to the next step flatMap() // process the current state of traversal

 ////////////////// other steps
 getMethods() // list of all the methods and their supported types on the current element